Masters programs in Russian, Central European, East European and Eurasian Studies which do not require GRE - Updated 2021

 The deadline to apply for Fall is August 15, for Spring is January 1 and for Summer is May 1.

+On the application, under Personal Data choose Applicant Type: Non-Degree.
 If applicant are an international student, applicant will need to submit a passing TOEFL, IELTS, or PTE language score.

 The deadline to apply is April 19th for Fall semester.

 Applicants must submit a personal statement.

 Two Letters of Recommendation are required.

 GRE scores can be considered but are not required, applicant can submit those through ETS.

 Online Graduate Certificate Program in Postsecondary Disability Services

 Please note that official transcripts from students previous educational experiences at UConn are not required.

 The GRE, GMAT, and Residence Affidavit are not required.